hokkyss/next-boilerplate/app/_libs/_client/README.md

 0. It extends `_libs` conventions.
 1. `use client` directive must be at the very top of each file.
 2. You are recommended to import `client-only` package.
-This is not enforced though.
+This is not enforced though as the reason is simply uniformity.
 3. You may only import from another `_client` or `_common`